gregogalante/go-exercises/gowiki/README.md

 ## Gowiki

-Implementation of the Wiki web application from this article (https://golang.org/doc/articles/wiki/)
+Implementation of the Wiki web application example from this article (https://golang.org/doc/articles/wiki/).